JetBrains/kotlin/ReadMe.md

 The best way to contribute is to [fork the project on github](http://help.github.com/fork-a-repo/) then send us a [pull request](http://help.github.com/send-pull-requests/) via [github](http://github.com).

+If you create your own fork, it might help to [enable rebase by default when you pull](http://d.strelau.net/post/47338904/git-pull-rebase-by-default) which will avoid your local repo having too many merge commits which will help keep your pull request simple and easy to apply.

 ## Kommitter links